 SUSAN MACLEOD is happy to be back in Vermont, living on land originally farmed by her grandparents, in East Poultney.
-She is a freelance graphic designer and adjunct instructor of online classes in graphic design.
-Susan earned her BA and MA in School Psychology from the University of North Carolina in Chapel Hill, and worked as a school psychologist and neuropsychological examiner for several years before shifting her career toward the arts.
+She is a freelance graphic designer and adjunct graphic design instructor.
+Susan earned her BA and MA in School Psychology from the University of North Carolina in Chapel Hill and worked as a school psychologist and neuropsychological examiner for several years before shifting her career toward the arts.
 For over 10 years, she taught graphic design full time for a community college in North Carolina.
 Susan is enjoying being part of Stone Valley Arts where she hopes to put her enthusiasm and experience to use for this remarkable community resource.

 KRISTA RUPE is excited to be a part of the Stone Valley Arts and participate in a vibrant arts community.
 Rupe is currently the Executive Director of the Slate Valley Museum where she educates visitors about the local slate industry and the history of immigration into the area.
 Rupe served as the Special Projects Manager for the Gilder Lehrman Collection at the New York-Historical Society where she started her career in museums.
 Her volunteer experience includes working in family programs at The Metropolitan Museum of Art and the Solomon R. Guggenheim Museum.
 Rupe holds a graduate degree from the highly regarded Bank Street College of Education and she received her undergraduate degree in Communication & Media Studies from Fordham University.